pgBadger - A fast PostgreSQL Log Analyzer

 sudo yum install perl-JSON-XS

 Compressed log file format is autodetected from the file extension.
-If pgBadger find a gz extension it will use the zcat utility, with a bz2 extension it will use bzcat and if the file extension is zip or xz then the unzip or xz utilities will be used.
+If pgBadger finds a gz extension, it will use the zcat utility; with a bz2 extension, it will use bzcat; with lz4, it will use lz4cat; with zst, it will use zstdcat; if the file extension is zip or xz, then the unzip or xz utility will be used.

-By default pgBadger will use the zcat, bzcat and unzip utilities following the file extension.
-If you use the default autodetection compress format you can mixed gz, bz2, xz or zip files.
-Specifying a custom value to --zcat option will remove this feature of mixed compressed format.
+By default, pgBadger will use the zcat, bzcat, lz4cat, zstdcat and unzip utilities following the file extension.
+If you use the default autodetection of compression format, you can mix gz, bz2, lz4, xz, zip or zstd files.
+Specifying a custom value of –zcat option will remove the possibility of mixed compression format.